bbc/radiotag-doc/src/radiotag-api-proposal-v1.00d5.md

 ## Concepts

-A client sends a tag request to a tag service, specifying a time and station.
+A receiver sends a tag request to a tag service, specifying a time and station.
 The tag service responds by sending a tag entry containing relevant metadata.
-The tag data may be stored on the server and may be viewed on the client or on the web or be used for another application.
+The tag data may be stored on the server and may be viewed on the receiver or on the web or be used for another application.

 ### Service discovery